North Carolina Couple Call 911 on Robot Vacuum

-HIGH POINT, N.C.
-(AP) — ‘Twas the night of Christmas at a North Carolina house, no creature should have been stirring, not even a mouse.
+(HIGH POINT, N.C.) — ‘Twas the night of Christmas at a North Carolina house, no creature should have been stirring, not even a mouse.

 But a Forsyth County couple awoke with a fright, as something was moving about their house in the night.
 They dashed to their closet and hid in fear, dialing 911 with a sensitive ear.